theochem/horton/doc/user_hf_dft.rst

     # The actual projection
     project_orbitals_msg(obasis0, obasis1, exp_alpha0, exp_alpha1)

+Note that all of these basis must be available in your Horton data directory.

 Effective Hamiltonians
 ======================

 Horton implements spin-restricted and spin-unrestricted effective Hamiltonians.
 Mathematically, these are models for the energy as function of a set of density matrices.
-The implementation also provides an API to compute for every density matrix the corresponding Fock matrix, i.e. the derivative of the energy toward the density matrix elements.
+The implementation also provides an API to compute the corresponding Fock matrix for every density matrix, i.e. the derivative of the energy toward the density matrix elements.

 * For the restricted case, the alpha and beta density matrices are assumed to be identical.
 Hence the energy is only a function of the alpha density matrix.
-When constructing the Fock matrix, the derivative is divided by two to obtain such that the Fock matrix has conventional orbital energies as eigenvalues.
+When constructing the Fock matrix, the derivative is divided by two to obtain such that the Fock matrix has the conventional orbital energies as eigenvalues.

   .. math::